-Sans Souci lighting fixtures have come to represent Czech glass in the newly opened 170 sq m showroom of the Indian designer Ashish Soni.
-The light fixtures, which were made exclusively in the Czech Republic, enhance the presentation of luxurious fabrics and interior accessories.
-Each of them is different, yet the overall impression is that of a compact presentation of current trends.
-The popular metallic colours stand out thanks to the simple shapes of hand-blown components, while solitary pendants in the form of sweets contrast with the enormous lighting object accompanied by an artistic wall sculpture.
+Sans Souci lighting fixtures have come to represent the Bohemian glass in the 170 sqm showroom of the Indian designer Ashish Soni.
+The luminaires, made exclusively in the Czech Republic, enhance the presentation of luxurious fabrics and interior accessories.
+Each of them has its own distinct style, yet the overall impression is that of a compact presentation of current trends.
+The popular metallic colours stand out thanks to the simple shapes of the hand-blown components.
+Solitary pendants in the form of sweets contrast with the enormous lighting object accompanied by an artistic wall sculpture.
 Besides the modern installations, the showroom also features a traditional crystal light fixture.

 The Ashish N Soni fashion boutique is located at a lucrative address at Defence Colony – an affluent locality to the south of Delhi that is home to high-end shops, classy restaurants and the showrooms of world-renowned brands.

-Modern Flacons from the Giant Jewellery were inspired by traditional cut-glass baskets.
+Modern Flacons from the Giant Jewellery collection were inspired by traditional cut-glass baskets.
 Their iconic shape was created of a compact, hand-blown component.
 Octagons in the lower part were replaced with cuts in the shapes of lenses.
 The combination of a smooth shape with a simple cut and metallic appearance places the basket among modern pendants.
-The fixture was produced using a special kind of the overlaying technique which only the top glass-makers know how to use today.
+This luminaire was produced using a special kind of the overlaying technique, which only the top glass-makers know how to use today.
 They are painted with real gold and platinum.

-Without having undergone any substantial or perceptible changes in their appearance, high-class crystal light fixtures have retained popularity for not only decades, but centuries.
-As a light fixture, ‘Felicity’ represents grace in its purest form.
-It is composed of clear crystal, which is a material for the production of which Bohemia became popular as early as in the 16th century.
-A century later, a crystal chandelier looking exactly as we know it today was produced in Bohemia, becoming a symbol of luxury even back then.
+Without having undergone any substantial or perceptible changes in their appearance, high-class crystal chandeliers have retained popularity for not only decades, but centuries.
+As a luminaire, ‘Felicity’ represents grace in its purest form.
+It is composed of clear crystal, a staple of Bohemian glass-making and a symbol of luxury since the 16th century.

 When combining wall design with a lighting installation, it is possible to apply hand-blown components in a non-traditional way.
 The wall artwork is composed of shapes produced in a furnace, with each component hand-blown and free formed.
 Therefore, each piece within the sculpture is entirely unique in shape, making it all the more impressive.
 The contrasting combination of black and silver is a perfect match to the waves breaking on the ceiling nearby.

 The simple shape of the bubble component conceals considerable sophistication, allowing for the application of a vast number of colours, metallic effects, surface refinements and shape compositions.
-Having made use of this, we created a four-metre wave-shaped light sculpture consisting of six hundred bubbles.
-As the day contrasts with the night, so do the clear crystal and black of this lighting object, with the glow of the wave multiplied by the random interweaving of metallic silver bubbles.
+Taking advantage of this flexibility, we created a four-meter long, wave-shaped light sculpture consisting of six hundred bubbles.
+As the day contrasts with the night, so do the clear crystal and black components of this lighting piece.
+The glow of the wave is multiplied by the random interweaving of metallic silver bubbles.